green-green-avk/AnotherTerm/README.md

 * Telnet (no encryption).

+* Supported SSH features:
+   - zlib compression;
-* Supported SSH features: zlib compression, port forwarding, password and public key authentication.
+   - password and public key authentication;
+   - port forwarding (can be modified on a running SSH session);
+   - starting extra shell channels on a running SSH session.

 * No MoSH, sorry.